wormhole-foundation/wormhole-docs/learn/messaging/native-token-transfers/architecture.md

 The Native Token Transfers (NTT) architecture within the Wormhole ecosystem offers a robust framework for secure and efficient token transfers across multiple blockchains.
 This architecture relies on the manager and transceiver core components that work together to manage cross-chain communication and token operations complexities.

+For the technical implementations of the functions refer to the [Managers and Transceivers](/docs/build/contract-integrations/native-token-transfers/managers-transceivers/){target=\_blank} page.

 ## System Components

 The NTT framework is composed of Managers, which oversee the transfer process, and transceivers, which handle cross-chain messaging, ensuring smooth and reliable token transfers.